 LeBron is a better clutch player

 While Kobe fans argue that he is a better clutch player (the one who makes the most important shots, especially in the game’s last minutes), it`s far from reality.
 LeBron, who does not choke, is a better clutch player, and this argument is backed by stats.
-A look into LeBron & Kobe`s clutch-time stats proves LeBron is better than Kobe in the most important time of the game.
+A look into Kobe vs. LeBron regarding clutch-time stats proves LeBron is better than Kobe in the most important time of the game.

 The greatest players are the ones that make the others around them better